Inclusion and participation of pregnant and breastfeeding women and people in clinical trials

 Rebekah Burrow is leading this research.

-When I started research on this subject, it wasn't clear to me what researchers already knew about this subject, and what I needed to find out next.
-Four colleagues, Holly Lovell, Laura Hermann, Julian Treadwell and Nia Roberts helped me to figure this out.
+When I started research on this subject, it wasn't clear to me what researchers already knew and what questions still needed to be answered.
+Four colleagues, Holly Lovell, Laura Hermann, Julian Treadwell and Nia Roberts helped me work this out.
 We decided to carry out a "rapid scoping review".
-This is a type of research with a systematic search for the research that has already been done, using rigorous methods, and shortcuts when they were unlikely to bias our results, to get the headline results.
+This is a type of research that systematically searches for the research that has already been done, using rigorous methods, and some shortcuts when they were unlikely to bias our results, to identify the main findings quickly.
 We have recorded the methods we are using, here.
-Riyadh Rahman, Luke Robles, Kirandeep Sunner, Haseeb Imtiaz and Katie Arundell joined the team to undertake the research.
+Riyadh Rahman, Luke Robles, Kirandeep Sunner, Haseeb Imtiaz and Katie Arundell joined the team to carry out the research.

 What is the problem?